General Rules – Important (please read):

 • The overall effect of the poem – (20%)

-8. Deadlines and late submissions: Please submit (upload) your work (typed, in PDF electronic format, no handwriting or other formats allowed) by 07/25/2025 using the link provided on the Mahragan website.
+8. Deadlines and late submissions: Please submit (upload) your work (typed, in PDF file electronic format, no handwriting or other formats allowed) by 07/25/2026 using the your Mahragan portal account.
 No late submissions will be allowed.

 GUIDELINES AND SPECIFIC DETAILS: